Want grocery delivery? NYC has plenty of services that let you have your cake and eat it too—without going outside.

 From the best days to hit up museums in NYC to making reservations at the best restaurants in NYC or scoring last-minute Broadway tickets, these only-in-New York hacks will help you up your Gotham game in all kinds of ways.

-1. Stake out the dirty spots on the subway platform’s yellow warning strips.
+1. Stake out the dirtier spots on the subway platform’s yellow warning strips.

 That guy who always knows where the subway doors will open?
 He’s not psychic—just smart.
-The filthiest areas on the yellow warning strips mark the locations where the doors most often open.
+The filthy areas on the yellow warning strips mark the locations where the doors most often open.

 3. Don’t be scared of the front row at Film Forum.